 Even with Stanford Fund gifts and endowed scholarships combined, the university has needed to draw a larger share from its general funds to cover undergraduate aid—redirecting resources away from other educational and research priorities.
 Reunion campaigns focus on The Stanford Fund to help offset these costs, as well as to support innovative academic programs, student groups, and other important parts of the undergraduate experience.

-Almost 75 percent of funds in the university’s endowment are restricted for certain purposes, and must be used as the donors intended.
-For example, funds given for research cannot be used for financial aid, or be transferred from one academic school to another.
+Almost 75 percent of university’s endowed funds are restricted and must be used as the original donors intended.
+For example, funds given for research cannot be used for financial aid or be transferred from one academic school to another.

-Every year, the university spends the maximum from the endowment that is sustainable over time.
-In a normal year, the endowment payout covers just over 21 percent of Stanford $6 billion operating expense—thus the university must fund more than three-quarters of its annual operating expenses from other sources.
+Each year, the university spends the maximum from the endowment that is sustainable over time.
+In a typical year, the endowment payout covers about 21 percent of Stanford’s more than $6 billion operating expense—so the university must fund about 80 percent of its annual expenses via other sources, including through gifts from the Stanford community.

 Whether it’s through an annual gift, a multiyear pledge, or an endowed gift such as a named-scholarship, giving at the highest levels makes it possible for the university to remain innovative and accessible.
 Leadership-level support enables the university to meet its historic pledge of access for all qualified students despite increased need.